EnzoAlbornoz/nodegl/README.md

 # Usage

 This package focuses on have only OpenGL bindings , nothing as GLUT or GLFW are included, so you will need some context initializer for you.
-This example below uses a [GLFW port](https://github.com/Reon90/glfwJS) that appears on the ports list of the library's website.
+This example below uses a [GLFW port](https://github.com/Reon90/glfwJS) that appears on the ports list of the library website.

 ```javascript
 // Import Libs